freesky01/Visual-Question-Decomposition/README.md

 ### 2. VQA Accuracy
 PS: We use the test set of A-OKVQA in the experiments, whose samples have no reference answers.
 You can upload the formatted prediction file to [A-OKVQA Leaderboard](https://leaderboard.allenai.org/a-okvqa/submissions/public) to evaluate the VQA accuracy on A-OKVQA.
 ### 3. Whether2Deco Accuracy
+If you'd like to know the Whether2Deco accuracy, please provide the path of inference prediction file and then run the following script:
 ```
 python ../evaluation/Whether2Deco/Whether2Deco_acc.py \
     --pred_path ../output/Whether2Deco/MiniGPT-v2/minigptv2_whether2deco_output.json